solution-loisir/Astro-base-starter/README.md

 * Sitemap through [@astrojs/sitemap](https://docs.astro.build/en/guides/integrations-guide/sitemap/).
 The sitemap is linked inside of BaseLayout head as well as in the robots.txt.
 * MDX through [@astrojs/mdx](https://docs.astro.build/en/guides/integrations-guide/mdx/)
 * Lightning CSS as a Vite transformer using Browserslist's `defaults`
+* Web manifest.
+Needs to be configure at `src/data/manifest.json`.
+Also provides default page title and description.
 * Generate favicons with a one time script `generate-favicons`.
 The generated favicons are already linked in the BaseLayout head.
 Usage:

 ```sh